How to Become the Missing Piece of Your Reader’s Puzzle

 b.
 Inject a positive vibe!

-Hse every aspect of your personality benefits into every stage you reasonably can.
+Use every aspect of your personality power in every stage you reasonably can.
 AKA, be positive, but real.

 For a magazine, this could just be to ask oneself a question or consider a new way of doing something.
-But even in the pages of National Geographic or Time, there there is a CTA that can be nearby in terms of magazine marketing and business goals, a relevant ad space to exploit, or a subscribe box.
+Even in the pages of National Geographic or Time, there is a CTA targeting magazine marketing and/or business goals, such as a relevant ad space exploiting a tie-in, or a subscribe box.
 Your magazine has something to promote, right?
 And subscribing to the article’s author’s work on your magazine is certainly an ideal CTA that should apply to every article in every issue of your magazine!

 Clearly demonstrate the value and benefits of what you’re offering by appealing to your target audience’s known “pain points” (sorry for the marketing buzzword).
 All your planned content on your editorial calendar should be working to create subscribers to individual authors, a general editorial perspective, or a needful niche that your periodical exclusively fills.